Prediction and control of spatiotemporal chaos by learning conjugate tubular neighborhoods: Results

-\figref{pred_po1}{} illustrates two consecutive segments (top and bottom) of the chaotic trajectory along with the corresponding predictions from the models of $\PO_{32.80}$'s neighborhood.
+\figref{pred_po1}{} illustrates two consecutive segments (top and bottom) of the chaotic trajectory along with the corresponding predictions from the models of $\PO_{1}$'s neighborhood.
 Beginning and ending of these episodes are indicated by the vertical dashed lines in \figref{prediction_errors}{}, where the initial time of the second episode (\figref{pred_po1}{F--J}) overlaps with the ending of the first one (\figref{pred_po1}{A--E}).
 Similar to the \figref{test_po1}{} and \figref{test_po3}{}, \figref{pred_po1}{} also shows different visualizations of the trajectories and predictions as projections onto the periodic orbits' principal components (A and F), in the latent space (B and G), on the $(P, \dot{\KE})$-plane (C and H), and as space-time plots (D, E, I, and J).
 While the spacetime plots in \figref{pred_po1}{D and E} are visually indistinguishable, \figref{pred_po1}{I and J} shows that soon after $t=250$, the original and predicted trajectory differ significantly.
-Noting in \figref{prediction_errors}{} that for this episode the relative errors in the symmetry-reduced coordinates are still on the order of $0.1$ whereas they jump to $1$ only for the symmetry-reconstructed predictions, one can conclude that the error is due to the inversion of the symmetry-reduction.
+Noting in \figref{prediction_errors}{} that for this episode the relative errors in the symmetry-reduced coordinates are still on the order of $0.1$ whereas they jump to $1$ only for the symmetry-reconstructed predictions, one can conclude that the error is due to the symmetry-aligning transformation.
 Naturally, the observables $P$ and $\dot{\KE}$ are not affected by this error since they are integrals over the domain \eqref{dEdt}, thus invariant under the symmetries.
+While the trajectories in \figref{pred_po1}{H} show instantaneous differences, the relative errors of the observables throughout this prediction window is on the order of $0.1$ as shown in \figref{prediction_errors}{}.

-\fig{pred_po3}{Predictions of trajectories in the vicinity of $\PO_{43.61}$.
+\fig{pred_po3}{Predictions of trajectories in the vicinity of $\PO_{2}$.
 Top (A--E) and bottom (F--J) rows illustrates two different cases corresponding to distinct trajectory segments along with their model predictions as PCA projection (A, F), in the latent space (B, G), on the $(P,\dot{\KE})$-plane (C, H), and as space-time plots (D, E, I, and J).}